huonw/huonw.github.io/_posts/2015-03-17-rust-infrastructure-can-be-your-infrastructure.md

 and yesterday I finally got around to it, and (with a small bit of assistance from the tool authors) got it all setup in a short time.
-I can say from experience that it isn't too hard to configure these tools to run on your own (or an organisation's) repos on GitHub.
+I can say from experience that it isn't too hard to configure these tools to run on your own (or an organisation's) repos on GitHub, and they're not Rust-specific: they work with any repository.
 All you need is a public-facing server!

 [^rollups]: I'm being... optimistic.
 There's so many patches submitted
             that we only keep up via regular "rollups": landing